 The Gatlinburg Sky Lift, which initially opened in the 1950s, is one of the oldest continuously operated attractions in the Smoky Mountains.
 The popular attraction is located directly across the street from Ripley’s Believe It or Not in downtown Gatlinburg.
-This vintage chairlift transports visitors to the top of Crocket Mountain for an amazing panoramic view of the National Park and quaint town of Gatlinburg below.
-It is the number one scenic overlook in Gatlinburg.
+In May of 2019, the new version of this vintage attraction opened.
+Now, the combination of the SkyLift, SkyBridge, and SkyDeck provides visitors with panoramic views of the surrounding Smoky Mountain and the quaint town of Gatlinburg below.
+SkyLift Park has clearly earned its reputation as the number one scenic overlook in Gatlinburg.

 The Gatlinburg Sky Lift is located at 765 Parkway in downtown Gatlinburg, Tennessee at traffic light #7.
 It is directly across the street from Ripley’s Believe It or Not and within one block of the iconic Gatlinburg Space Needle.